-- 18. The Campaign Committee may also meet in the form of the Campaign Management Committee, which shall consist of : - a) The Convenor the Campaign Committee (or if the Convenor is unable to attend, he or she may nominate one of the two members of the Campaign Committee elected by State Council to attend in his or her place); - b) The most senior member of the AGV staff. - c) Between 2 and 4 AGV members appointed by the Campaign Committee from time to time. - 19.
+- 18. The Campaign Committee may also meet in the form of the Campaign Management Committee, which shall consist of : - a) The Convenor the Campaign Committee (or if the Convenor is unable to attend, they may nominate one of the two members of the Campaign Committee elected by State Council to attend in their place); - b) The most senior member of the AGV staff. - c) Between 2 and 4 AGV members appointed by the Campaign Committee from time to time. - 19.
 The quorum for the Campaign Committee shall be at least half of its members. - 20.
-The State Party Convenor, if not otherwise a member, shall be entitled to be advised of a meeting of the Campaign Management Committee, and shall be entitled to attend or to appoint a member of the State Executive to attend in his or her place.
+The State Party Convenor, if not otherwise a member, shall be entitled to be advised of a meeting of the Campaign Management Committee, and shall be entitled to attend or to appoint a member of the State Executive to attend in their place.
 The State Party Treasurer shall be entitled to attend and advised of the time of meetings.
 The most senior member of the AGV staff acts as the Secretary of the Campaign Management Committee. - 21.
 The Campaign Management Committee shall have all the powers of the Full session Campaign Committee, except the following: - a) Amending the Campaign Committee budget to increase total expected expenditure; - b) Reducing the allocation in the budget to any Branch, Regional Council, Branch-based or Region-based election campaign committee having responsibility for the conduct of a relevant election; - c) Acting in a manner inconsistent with an explicit decision or direction of the Campaign Committee; - d) Exercising any of the delegated powers of State Council under Section 56 of the Constitution. - 22.
 In performing their functions, each of the Campaign Committee (full session) and the Campaign Management Group shall be mindful of the intention of State Council in establishing these two bodies: - a) In many circumstances, the day to day political pronouncements of the Party are necessarily those of the Party's elected representatives, and there should be maximum co-operation between the Committee and those representatives.
 Nevertheless, the campaign resources of the Party should at all times be directed in support of positions consistent with Party policy, and the Campaign Committee has a responsibility to ensure this is the case. - b) The Campaign Committee's (in full session) primary functions are the recommendation to State Council of overall strategy, ensuring that strategy is being implemented, amending strategy when necessary, financial compliance, budget management, selection of major contractors such as advertising agencies, proper governance, and effective communication within the Party.
 While it will be required to exercise its political authority where controversy arises within the Party about day to day management issues, the Campaign Committee oversees but does not participate in the day to day management of Campaign issues.
-In light of this, it would be expected that the Campaign Committee would meet monthly, and more often during an election campaign period.
+In light of this, it would be expected that the Campaign Committee would meet monthly, and more often during an election campaign period. - c) The Campaign Management Group is responsible to the Campaign Committee in full session for making day-to decisions about the content of campaigns and the allocation of resources under the control of the Campaign Committee.
+It would be convened by the Campaign Committee